stengunn/110-fall2018/weekly_materials/week11/animationExercise.md

 11. While newly pasted-in frames are still selected, go to the Animation panel menu again and select "Reverse Frames."
 Now, play the animation and see how it looks--if you did this all properly, the text should scroll in from the left and fade in, then a second later scroll back left and fade out.

-12. Save your changes to the PSD file, and then export it as an animated GIF and save it to a new folder called "week11".
+12. Save your changes to the PSD file, and then export it as an animated GIF using the `Export->Save for Web (Legacy)` option.

 ## Part 2: Rotoscoping a Sword Fight

 Download the file [shortsword.mp4](shortsword.mp4).
 This is Creative Commons licensed footage of a fencing demonstration.
 You will be rotoscoping (drawing on the video) as a form of animation.